neha-n-git/neha-n-git/README.md

 ## Setup & Aesthetic

-- Dark mode everywhere
-- Pixel / old-film inspired themes
+I live in dark mode, with a soft spot for pixel art and old-film inspired themes.

 ---